sapegin/washingcode-book/manuscript/book.md

 ## Avoid loops

 Traditional loops, like `for` or `while`, are too low-level for common tasks.
-They are verbose, you have to manage the index variable yourself, they are prone to [off-by-one error](https://en.wikipedia.org/wiki/Off-by-one_error), I always make typos in `lenght`, and they don’t have any particular semantic except that you’re doing some operation probably more than once.
+They are verbose and prone to [off-by-one error](https://en.wikipedia.org/wiki/Off-by-one_error).
+You have to manage the index variable yourself, and I always make typos with `lenght`.
+They don’t have any particular semantic value except that you’re doing some operation probably more than once.

 ### Replacing loops with array methods